nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ## Going Further

-The connector can be customized in many different ways, for example if you want to have the possibility to watermark a document, if you want some actions/tools displayed and/or hidden in the top bar of the annotation screen, etc.
+The connector can be customized in many different ways, for example if you want to have the possibility to watermark a document with specific stamps, if you want some actions/tools displayed and/or hidden in the top bar of the annotation screen, etc.